suborbital/subo/docs/get-started.md

 ```
 > subo build .
 ```
 If the current working directory is a Runnable, subo will build it.
-If the current directory contains many runnables, subo will build them all.
+If the current directory contains many Runnables, subo will build them all.
 Any directory with a `.runnable.yaml` file is considered a Runnable and will be built.
 Building Runnables is not fully tested on Windows.

 ## Bundles
 By default, subo will write all of the Runnables in the current directory into a bundle.
 Atmo uses Runnable bundles to help you build powerful web services by composing Runnables declaratively.
 If you want to skip bundling, you can pass `--no-bundle` to `subo build`